okfn/opendatahandbook-old/source/what-is-open-data/what-is-open-data.rst

 What is Open?
 =============

-This manual is about open data but what exactly is *open* data?
-For our purposes open data is as defined by the `Open Definition`_:
+This manual is about open data - but what exactly is *open* data?
+For our purposes, open data is as defined by the `Open Definition`_:

 *Open data is data that can be freely used, reused and redistributed by anyone - subject only, at most, to the requirement to attribute and sharealike.*

-The `full Open Definition`_ gives precise details as to what this means but to summarize the most important:
+The `full Open Definition`_ gives precise details as to what this means.
+To summarize the most important:

--  **Availability and Access:** the data must be available as a whole and at no more than a reasonable reproduction cost, preferably downloading over the internet.
+-  **Availability and Access:** the data must be available as a whole and at no more than a reasonable reproduction cost, preferably by downloading over the internet.
 The data must also be available in a convenient and modifiable form.
 -  **Reuse and Redistribution:** the data must be provided under terms that permit reuse and redistribution including the intermixing with other datasets.
--  **Universal Participation:** everyone must be able to use, reuse redistribute - there should be no discrimination against fields of endeavour or against persons or groups.
-For example, ‘non-commercial’ restrictions that would prevent ‘commercial’ use or restrictions of use for certain purposes (e.g. only in education) are not allowed.
+-  **Universal Participation:** everyone must be able to use, reuse and redistribute - there should be no discrimination against fields of endeavour or against persons or groups.
+For example, ‘non-commercial’ restrictions that would prevent ‘commercial’ use, or restrictions of use for certain purposes (e.g. only in education), are not allowed.

-If you’re wondering why it is so important to be clear about what open means and why this definition is used there’s a simple answer:
+If you’re wondering why it is so important to be clear about what open means and why this definition is used, there’s a simple answer:
 **interoperability.**

 Interoperability denotes the ability of diverse systems and